Inedo/upack/README.md

 ### push

-Pushes a ProGet universal package to the specified ProGet feed.
+Pushes a universal package to the specified feed.

     upack push «package» «target» [--user=«authentication»]

  - **`package`** - Path of a valid .upack file.
  - **`target`** - URL of a upack API endpoint.
+If not specified, the `UPACK_FEED` environment variable is used.
  - `user` - Credentials to use for servers that require authentication.
 This can be either `«username»:«password»` or `api:«api-key»`

 ### unpack

-Extracts the contents of a ProGet universal package to a directory.
+Extracts the contents of a universal package to a directory.

     upack unpack «package» «target» [--overwrite]